birminghamurbanobservatory/public-data-hub/Walkthrough.md

 The function returns an object of the form `{data: [], meta: {}}`.

-The _data_ is an array of platform objects, as described in _platform.ts_.
+The _data_ is an array of platform objects, as described in _platform.class.ts_.

 The _meta_ object is a work in progress, but it will be used to handle pagination at some point.